ryangoy/SSNN/README.md

 ```
 This will have to be run per terminal instance.
 To add it permanently, add it to the ~/.bashrc file.

+## InvalidArgumentError (see above for traceback): No OpKernel was registered to support Op 'Probe' with these attrs.
+Registered devices: [CPU] ##
+This might mean that NVML is not initialized properly.
+Run nvidia-smi to confirm.
+Rebooting often solves this issue.